Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Trajectory-related edge cases

 By leveraging insights and assumptions about the system under test, scenarios can be generated that push the \ac{av} to its operational limits.
 A common approach for this is importance sampling \cite{DeGelder2017Assessment, Wang2018Traffic, Xu2018Accelerated, Zhao2018Accelerated, Jesenski2020Scalable, Li2021Theoretical}.
 In this method, scenarios are created by sampling parameter values from a distribution known as the importance density.
 The importance density is determined based on simulation results or knowledge about scenarios that might challenge the \iac{av}.
 In the former case, scenarios are ranked by their criticality using specific metrics (see \cref{subsec:metrics}), and the importance density is then derived from the most critical scenarios.
 In the latter case, prior knowledge is used to identify challenging scenarios, such as those requiring harsh braking or extreme steering angles.

 Another method for generating challenging scenarios for \iac{av} is through adversarial learning techniques.
 For instance, \textcite{Abeysirigoonawardena2019Generating} proposed an automated approach to create adversarial scenarios that highlighted flaws in poorly engineered or under-trained aspects of \iac{av}.
 These scenarios were designed to increase the likelihood of collisions in simulations.
 The process worked by leveraging the current driving policy of the \ac{av} to create challenging scenarios, then updating the driving policy based on how the \ac{av} would perform in these simulated situations.
 This iterative process aimed to enhance the \ac{av}'s decision-making and overall performance in unexpected and demanding conditions.
-Similarly, \textcite{Althoff2018Automatic} aimed to generate safety-critical test scenarios by generating scenarios with restricting the set of possible safe actions available to the \ac{av}.
+Similarly, \textcite{Althoff2018Automatic} aimed to generate safety-critical test scenarios by generating scenarios with limited set of possible safe actions available to the \ac{av}.
 This method is particularly useful for creating edge cases that push the \ac{av} to its limits.

 In summary, importance sampling and adversarial learning techniques aim to generate scenarios that specifically test the robustness and response capabilities of \ac{ad} systems under extreme or unusual conditions.
-They are useful in identifying potential failures before they occur in real-world operations and ensuring that \acp{av} can reliably navigate complex traffic situations.
+They are useful in identifying potential failures before they occur in real-world operations.
 Despite their effectiveness, these methods should be treated with special consideration, particularly in the scope and realism of the scenarios they generate.
 The predictive power of importance sampling and the efficacy of adversarial scenarios are heavily dependent on the underlying models' ability to accurately represent complex, dynamic driving environments.
 There is also a risk of overfitting, where \ac{av} systems might perform well on simulated adversarial scenarios but fail to generalize to new, untested conditions.